Fundamental Principles of Good Software Design

 Goal #5.
 Maintainability

 Great software design offers flexibility and readiness for implementation of change requests (for example, adding new features).
-At TATEEDA, we provide maintainable software development services for several large companies in the U.S. We understand that maintainable software design is a true fundamental for competitiveness and continuous improvements.
+At TATEEDA GLOBAL, we provide maintainable software development services for several large companies in the U.S. We understand that maintainable software design is a true fundamental for competitiveness and continuous improvements.

 The 7 Basic System Design Principles in Software Engineering